stefonarch/lxqt-panel-tool/README.md

 ## Manual Installation

 First, install the dependencies on your system.
-Note: Some Fedora verisons are still using the Qt5 version of LXQt.
-This will not affect core functionality, but it WILL cause LXQt Panel Profiles to not follow the set system theme on those systems.
+Note: Some Fedora versions are still using the Qt5 version of LXQt.
+This will not affect core functionality, but it WILL cause LXQt Panel Profiles not following the themes on those systems.

 ### Fedora 41:
 ```
 sudo dnf install lxqt-panel tar python3-pyqt6 qt6-qdbusviewer
 ```
 ### Fedora 40:
 ```
 sudo dnf install lxqt-panel tar python3-pyqt6 qt5-qdbusviewer
 ```

 ### Alpine Linux Edge:
 ```
 apk add lxqt-panel tar py3-pyqt6 qt6-qdbusviewer
 ```